aczid/crypto1_bs/README.md

 License
 -------

-All the code in this repository is made available under the MIT license, except for the file `pwpiwi_proxmark3_hard_nested.patch`, which is inherently GPLv2 due to the Proxmark3 project's license.
+All the code in this repository is made available under the MIT license, except for the files `pwpiwi_proxmark3_hard_nested.patch` and `libnfc_crypto1_crack.c`, which are GPLv2 due to deriving from respectively Proxmark3 and MFOC.

 Copyright (c) 2015-2016 Aram Verstegen